Generic Name: tapentadol (ta PEN ta dol)

 What is Nucynta?

-Nucynta (tapentadol) belongs to a group of drugs called opioid pain relievers.
-It is similar to morphine.
+Nucynta (tapentadol) is an opioid pain medication.
 An opioid is sometimes called a narcotic.

 Nucynta may also be used for purposes not listed in this medication guide.